 Friends, colleagues, and visitors,

-Global engagement means internationalizing learning in and outside of the classroom, student mobility, faculty global engagement, and global partnerships.
-It's about productive collaborations with universities, governmental agencies, businesses, communities, and individual stakeholders.
+The Center aims to promote global learning in and outside the classroom, student and faculty opportunities, and international partnerships.
+It's about productive collaborations with universities, governmental agencies, communities, and individual stakeholders.
 These relationships are grounded in mutuality, trust, feasibility, and sustainability.
-UNMC's geographic reach and aspirations must be global.
-Working internationally and with international colleagues, and achieving global impact, are essential for achieving our mission.
-I believe it is imperative to engage UNMC's constituents in determining the why, what, where, and how of global engagement.
+The College of Public Health's geographic reach and aspirations can become more global.
+Working internationally and with international colleagues and achieving global impact are essential for achieving our mission.
+We believe, in order to support UNMC’s mission, it is imperative to engage the entire UNMC campus in global health and development.

-As we look ahead, the OGE is delighted to continue to serve the campus with an innovative outlook and unified set of skills for global partnerships, programs, and services.
-Thank you for your support in furthering global engagement at UNMC.
+As we look ahead, the Center is delighted to serve the entire college community with an innovative outlook and unified set of skills for global partnerships, educational programs, and student opportunities.
+Thank you for your support in furthering global health and development at UNMC.

 Wael ElRayes, MBBCh, PhD, MS, FACHE